Nitrokey/nitroinit/README.md

   -h, --help         show this help message and exit --reader READER    reader to use, in case there are multiple reader present
                      on the system
-  --keyfile KEYFILE  keyfile to import to the Nitrokey (e.g. exported from
+  --dry-run          Do not actually change anything, just sum up operations --keyfile KEYFILE  keyfile to import to the Nitrokey (e.g. exported from
                      GnuPG)
 ```